ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 10. Try running .buildkite/sanetestbot.sh to check your work.
 11. Change the name of the machine to something in keeping with current style.
 Maybe `testbot-dell-toolbox-3`.
 12. Log into Chrome with the user testbot@drud.com and enable Chrome Remote Desktop.
+13. Set the timezone properly (US MT)
-13. Reboot the machine and do a test run.
+14. Reboot the machine and do a test run.